elucian/bee/syntax/structure.md

 ## Execution

-**driver**
+**driver:**

 When a program is executed the driver is located and executed first.
 If a program do not have a "driver", it can not be executed nor compiled.
 The driver is the program main entry point.
 It is executed only once.

-**aspect**
+**aspect:**

 One aspect is executed when is loaded first time from driver or from another aspect.
 Rogue statements from an aspect can be used for _aspect initialization_.
 You can not run an aspect a second time during the lifespan of a session.

-**modules**
+**modules:**

-The driver or aspect can load in memory numerous modules.
+The driver or aspect can load numerous modules.
 After loading, all public elements can be executed on demand.
 Before execution the driver can interact with the user to ask for input.
 After executing it can print feedback and reuse or store results for later use.

 **pattern:**